apache/tvm-rfcs/rfcs/0012-pipeline-executor.md

   network compute together and compute in same executor.

 ## 3. Guide-level explanation
-Pipeline Executor is a runtime executor which implement pipeline execution logic for multiple subgraph and relies on graph_executor for operator storage, execution.
+Pipeline Executor is a runtime executor which implements pipeline execution logic for multiple subgraphs and relies on graph_executor for operator storage and execution.

 This section introduce the use case for Pipeline Executor.